Symptoms and Diagnosis

 A person in the early (mild) stage of Alzheimer’s disease may

 - ask the same questions over and over

-- get lost
+- get lost in familiar places

 - lose things or put them in odd places